Frank C. Lang: Early career and World War II

-He was ordered to the Naval Air Station Pensacola, Florida and completed the flight training in March 1943.
+He was ordered to the Naval Air Station Pensacola, Florida, and completed the flight training in March 1943.
 Lang was subsequently commissioned second lieutenant in the Marine Corps and designated Naval Aviator.
-He was then ordered to the newly established Marine Night Fighter Squadron 532 (VMF (N)-532; Nightfighters) at Marine Corps Air Station Cherry Point, North Carolina and after almost 10 months of night training on Vought F4U Corsair, Lang and his squadron were transferred to San Diego, California in December 1943 in order to deploy to South Pacific.
-He was promoted to first lieutenant during that time.
+He was then ordered to the newly established Marine Night Fighter Squadron 532 (VMF (N)-532; Nightfighters) at Marine Corps Air Station Cherry Point, North Carolina, and after almost 10 months of night training on Vought F4U Corsair, Lang and his squadron were transferred to San Diego, California, in December 1943 in order to deploy to South Pacific and was promoted to first lieutenant during that time.

-After a brief stop on Hawaii, VMF (N)-532 was garrisoned on Tarawa, Gilbert Islands and immediately began flying night combat air patrols.
+After a brief stop on Hawaii, VMF (N)-532 was garrisoned on Tarawa, Gilbert Islands, and immediately began flying night combat air patrols.
 The squadron then moved to Roi-Namur, Marshall Islands in mid-February 1944 and Lang continued in night combat air patrols there for next two months.
-During the patrols at Engebi, Lang completed several interceptions, but all of his targets turned out to be cleverly designed decoys, which the enemy bombers had ejected over the target.
+During the patrols at Engebi, Lang completed several interceptions.
+However all of his targets turned out to be cleverly designed decoys, which the enemy bombers had ejected over the target.

-He later took part in the night combat air patrols over Mariana Islands, patroling at Saipan and Guam and was promoted to Captain in August 1944.
-The VMF (N)-532 returned to the United States in October 1944 and Lang was stationed with his squadron at Marine Corps Air Station Miramar, California until early 1945, when he was transferred to the Marine Fighting Squadron 511 (VMF-511).
+He later took part in the night combat air patrols over the Mariana Islands, patrolling at Saipan and Guam and was promoted to Captain in August 1944.
+The VMF (N)-532 returned to the United States in October 1944 and Lang was stationed with his squadron at Marine Corps Air Station Miramar, California, until early 1945, when he was transferred to the Marine Fighting Squadron 511 (VMF-511).
 For his service with VMF (N)-532, Lang received Distinguished Flying Cross and two Air Medals.

 The VMF-511 deployed to South Pacific aboard escort carrier USS Block Island and Lang took part in the air combat operations during the Battle of Okinawa in May–June 1945.
 His squadron was then ordered to take part in the Battle of Balikpapan in Borneo during July that year.
 Japan announced surrender one month later and Lang spent next four months in Tokyo Bay and off the coast of Korea during the providing of cover for minesweeping operations.
 For his service on Okinawa and Borneo, Lang received his second Distinguished Flying Cross and another eight Air Medals.